Luca-Stef/Machine-Learning-Implementations/README.md

 ## ex5
 Regularised linear regression and bias vs variance.
 ## ex6
-Appliation of support vector machines to build a spam classifier.
+Application of support vector machines to build a spam classifier.
 ## ex7
 The K-means clustering algorithm applied to compress an image.
 And principal component analysis to find a low-dimensional representation of face images.
 ## ex8